 Project Priority Lead agency Comment Next Steps Financial Services Legislation Amendment Act and Regulations Medium MBIE The Financial Services Legislation Amendment Act 2019 passed its third reading and received Royal Assent in April 2019.
 NZBA has submitted on the following consultations: New disclosure requirements for those providing financial advice.
 NZBA's submission can be found here.
 Regulations to support measures in the Bill relating to misuse of the Financial Service Providers Register.
 NZBA's submission can be found here.
 Financial advice provider licensing fees and changes to the FMA levy.
 NZBA's submission can be found here.
 Proposed standard conditions for transitional licensees under the new financial advice regime.
 NZBA's submission can be found here.
 In May 2019 the Code of Professional Conduct for Financial Advice Services was approved by the Minister for Commerce and Consumer Affairs.
+The regime's original start date of 29 June 2020 has been extended to 15 March 2021 under the Financial Services Legislation Amendment Act Commencement Order 2020.
+Transitional licensing remains open until the start date of the new regime, and applications are being processed.
+The new Code of Professional Conduct for Financial Advice Services will also come into force on the new start date.
 In November NZBA submitted on MBIE's draft Financial Markets Conduct (Regulated Financial Advice Disclosure) Amendment Regulations.
 As a result of Covid-19, the start of the new financial advice regulatory regime has been delayed from 29 June 2020 to March 2021 at the earliest.
 The existing regime under the Financial Advisers Act 2008 will continue to apply in the meantime.
 The transitional licensing application window will be extended until the same date in early 2021 and the new Code of Professional Conduct for Financial Advice Services will also come into force on that date.
-In June, MBIE confirmed that the new financial advice regime will commence on 15 March 2021.
-The Financial Markets Conduct (Regulated Financial Advice Disclosure) Amendment Regulations 2020 were also gazetted in June.
+FMA has also indicated that it will extend some exemption notices up until the new financial advice regime has come fully into effect.
+In August, NZBA submitted on FMA's consultation on the proposed classes of licence and the standard